Vvkmnn/scratchpad/README.md

 │   ├── algorithms                    : "Minimal examples of data structures and algorithms in Python" - @keon │   ├── Bayes                         : Playing around with some Bayesian stats.
 │   ├── codeWars                      : Stuff from my Codewars adventures.
-│   ├── evolutionaryStrategies        : "Notebooks and various random fun" - @karpathy
-│   ├── hackerRank                    : Stuff from my Hackerrank games.
+│   ├── cl-chess                      : "A python program to play chess against an AI in the terminal." =  @marcusbuffet │   ├── evolutionaryStrategies        : "Notebooks and various random fun" - @karpathy │   ├── hackerRank                    : Stuff from my Hackerrank games.
 │   ├── intermediatePython            : Notes from someone who is better at Python than me